w-henderson/Portfolio/content/blog/building-stuart.md

 ![Build times graph](/images/blog_images/Stuart_build_time_graph.png)

 As you can see, Stuart consistently beats Hugo in build times by a huge margin, especially when the number of pages is very small.
-My hypothesis is that since Hugo is a much more complex project, the overhead of setting up the build system and parsing the configuration is far more noticable when the build takes less time.
+My hypothesis is that since Hugo is a much more complex project, the overhead of setting up the build system and parsing the configuration is far more noticeable when the build takes less time.

 For a site with two pages, Stuart takes just 0.95ms to build the site, compared to Hugo's 47ms.
 This is nearly 50 times faster!
 As the number of pages increases, the build times of both SSGs scale similarly and the relationship between the two becomes more obviously linear.
 At 1024 pages, Stuart takes 162ms to build the site, compared to Hugo's 814ms.
 This is still 5 times faster, and extrapolation would indicate that this is probably a fair estimate of the difference in build time between the two SSGs as the number of pages continues to increase.